 Careers and life paths are diverse, and alumnae & alumni share their experiences, personal stories and provide insights into their resumes.

 Mentors are contact persons and make their knowledge and experience available.
-Should it become apparent that a mentoring relationship is not achieving its goals, it can be dissolved by both parties at any time.
+Should it become apparent that a mentoring relationship is not achieving its goals, it can be dissolved by either of the parties at any time.
 In this case, please let us know.
-There are no specifications regarding the duration of a mentoring program.
+There are no specifications regarding the duration of a mentoring programme.
 However, four to eight months are recommended and one to two personal meetings per month are advantageous.
 Mentors and their mentees agree on the specific schedule and the time and place of their meetings.
 At the end of an agreed mentoring relationship, both reflect on the outcome in terms of results and goals achieved.
 A closing event takes place and we welcome feedback!

-Possible topics of collaboration are: Ideas and plans for career entry, insights into concrete job profiles, career goals, opportunities in the job market, self-organization, marketing, stays abroad, self-presentation, possible additional qualifications, work-life balance, salary perspectives, etc.
+Possible topics of collaboration are: Ideas and plans for career entry, insights into concrete job profiles, career goals, opportunities in the job market, self-organisation, marketing, stays abroad, self-presentation, possible additional qualifications, work-life balance, salary perspectives, etc.

-The distinction: mentors do not take on the role of "job brokers," therapeutic life coaches or professional personality trainers.
+It is important to be aware that mentors do not take on the role of "job brokers," therapeutic life coaches or professional personality trainers.
 Nor do they offer ready-made solutions.
 Mentors help through their experience, they motivate and support.

 Participate as a mentee - Requirements:

-What the mentoring program does not do:
+What the mentoring programme does not do:

 Mentors do not replace professors and teachers.
 It is not the mentors' job to help students with their degrees.
 There will be no therapeutic "life coaching."
 Mentors cannot replace advanced training in the areas of application training, employment and tax law, camera training, self-marketing, dealing with social media and homepage, etc. Mentors are not professional personality trainers.